 Over the years it has grown to over 100 members, located across the United States and around the globe.
 In 1988 AESA officially launched the publication of Rethinking Marxism a journal of economics, culture, and society.
-Its activities also now include holding monthly seminars and sponsoring conferences at the University of Massachusetts-Amherst and, in conjunction with the editors of RM, organizing large international conferences, such as the recent gala: New Marxian Times.
+Its activities also now include holding monthly seminars and sponsoring conferences at the University of Massachusetts-Amherst and, in conjunction with the editors of RM, organizing large international conferences.

 - Knowledge and Class: A Marxian Critique of Political Economy (Stephen Resnick and Richard Wolff).

 - The End of Capitalism (As We Knew It): A Feminist Critique of Political Economy (J. K. Gibson-Graham).

 - Global Economy, Global Justice: Theoretical Objections and Policy Alternatives to Neoliberalism (George DeMartino).